-Being aware of the youth's shorter labour market history, we utilise information on the level and field of attended education at the highest available level of detail.
-Individual-level information is coded upon presenting a diploma or certificate, distinguishing ten fields at four levels of education.
-At this level of granularity, all the key educational tracks of the Slovak educational system are distinguished, each associated with a different length of study and differentiating between vocational and general educational programmes.
+Being aware of the youths' shorter labour market history, we utilise information pertaining to the level and field of attended education at the highest available level of detail.
+Individual-level information is coded upon being presented with a diploma or certificate, thereby distinguishing ten fields at four levels of education.
+At this level of granularity, all the key educational tracks of the Slovak educational system are distinguished, each of which is associated with a different length of study, and vocational and general educational programmes are differentiated between.
 Unfortunately, our database does not include educational outcomes, such as test scores or grade repetitions collected during the study.